idaholab/moose/python/doc/content/python/sqa/python_srs.md

 utility functionality is maintained at all times.
 Known regressions will be recorded and tracked (see [#maintainability]) to an independent and satisfactory resolution.

+!template! item key=system-modes
+[!ac](MOOSE) Tools utilities are typically used within other scripts or codes to facilitate particular functionality.
+Some, like the [python/MooseDocs/index.md] take command line arguments and run in normal execution mode when a configuration file is supplied.
+However, due to the nature of [!ac](MOOSE) Tools being a collection of utilities, each of them have their own modes and states of operation.
+Thus, the best resource is their design and operation documentation, which can be shown below in [python-packages].

+!include python/index.md start=!table id=python-packages end=## Setup
+!template-end!

 !template! item key=physical-characteristics
 [!ac](MOOSE) Tools is software only with no associated physical media.
 See [#system-requirements] for a description of the minimum required hardware necessary for running a [!ac](MOOSE) Tools (as well as